Generalized Orlicz premia: A generalization of Orlicz premia

+Notice that the usual quantiles considered in Example \ref{ex:quantiles} are not positive, with the exception of the case $\alpha=1$ that corresponds to the essential supremum.

-A classical result about convex Orlicz premia is that they are cash-additive (i.e., $H_\Phi(X+h)=H_\Phi(X)+h, \, \forall h \in \R$) if and only if they collapse to the mean, as has been proved in \cite{HG82, GDH84} under the additional assumption that the Young function $\Phi$ is differentiable.\ Remarkably, enlarging the class of loss functions as in Definition~\ref{def:orl} enlarges the class of cash-additive Orlicz premia as established in the following. \begin{theorem} Let $\Phi$ and $H_\Phi(X)$ be as in Definitions~\ref{def:orl} and \ref{def:orl-prem} with $\Phi$ finite, continuous and strictly increasing.\ Then: \begin{itemize} \item [a)] If $H_{\Phi}$ is cash-additive, then there exist $a>0$, $b>0$ and $p \geq 0$ such that
+A classical result about convex Orlicz premia is that they are cash-additive if and only if they collapse to the mean, as has been proved in \cite{HG82, GDH84} under the additional assumption that the Young function $\Phi$ is differentiable.\ Remarkably, enlarging the class of loss functions as in Definition~\ref{def:orl} enlarges the class of cash-additive Orlicz premia as established in the following.